eldstal/touchless-xm/README.md

 STLs will be available both with and without USB ports.

 ### PCB
-v0.3a of the board has been manufactured and will be programmed/tested ASAP.
+v0.3a of the board has been manufactured and wasn't quite ready for prime-time.

 Errata for the board can be found [Here](ERRATA.md)

-Turns out the board doesn't work, and also needs to handle battery voltages as low as 0.7V.
-Don't build this board yet.
+v0.5a has step-up/step-down converter so that Touchless will work even when the battery voltage dips down to 0.5V.

+Something prevents the current board design from working, though.
+Don't use this yet.

 ### Firmware
 Mostly ready for testing.
 USB support (only for programming) is already included in the main board.
 The project uses platform.io and OptiBoot to run an Arduino-based firmware.